|MEMBER SINCE 2002

 awareness and demanding to be felt.

-between thoughts, feelings, sensations behaviors and images are
+thoughts, feelings, sensations behaviors and images are broken; things that

-events consists of distancing oneself from the actual experience by
+consists of distancing oneself from the actual experience by dissociating from

 Marianne Eckberg, Victims of Cruelty

 Freezing and Shock